-In July 2020, the Company entered into a securities purchase agreement (the "Private Placement") with certain investors (the "Private Placement Purchasers").
-Pursuant to the terms of the Private Placement, the Company agreed to sell to the Private Placement Purchasers an aggregate of 969,694 shares of its common stock at a purchase price equal to \$2.0625 per share, along with warrants to purchase an aggregate of 484,847 shares of its common stock.
-In connection with the Private Placement, the Company received gross proceeds of \$2.0 million.
+In July 2020, we entered into a securities purchase agreement (the "Private Placement") with certain investors (the "Private Placement Purchasers").
+Pursuant to the terms of the Private Placement, we sold to the Private Placement Purchasers an aggregate of 969,694 shares of our common stock at a purchase price equal to \$2.0625 per share, along with warrants to purchase an aggregate of 484,847 shares of our common stock.
+In connection with the Private Placement, we received gross proceeds of \$2.0 million.
 Each warrant is exercisable for one share of common stock and features an exercise price equal to \$2.0625 per share.
 The warrants are exercisable immediately upon issuance and will expire five and one-half years from the issuance date.

-In May 2020, the Company entered into a securities purchase agreement (the "May Purchase Agreement") with certain investors (the "May Purchasers").
-Pursuant to the terms of the May Purchase Agreement, the Company agreed to sell to the May Purchasers an aggregate of 2,084,850 shares of its common stock at a purchase price equal to \$2.0625 per share.
-In a concurrent private placement, the Company issued to the Purchasers warrants to purchase an aggregate of 1,042,425 shares of its common stock.
-In connection with the registered direct offering and concurrent private placement, the Company received gross proceeds of \$4.3 million.
+In May 2020, we entered into a securities purchase agreement (the "May Purchase Agreement") with certain investors (the "May Purchasers").
+Pursuant to the terms of the May Purchase Agreement, we sold to the May Purchasers an aggregate of 2,084,850 shares of our common stock at a purchase price equal to \$2.0625 per share.
+In a concurrent private placement, we issued to the Purchasers warrants to purchase an aggregate of 1,042,425 shares of our common stock.
+In connection with the registered direct offering and concurrent private placement, we received gross proceeds of \$4.3 million.
 Each warrant is exercisable for one share of common stock and features an exercise price equal to \$2.0625 per share.
 The warrants are exercisable immediately upon issuance and will expire five and one-half years from the issuance date.

-In April 2020, the Company entered into a securities purchase agreement (the "April Purchase Agreement") with certain investors (the "April Purchasers").
-Pursuant to the terms of the April Purchase Agreement, the Company agreed to sell to the Purchasers an aggregate of 2,162,166 shares of its common stock at a purchase price equal to \$2.3125 per share.
-In a concurrent private placement, the Company issued to the April Purchasers warrants to purchase an aggregate of 1,081,083 shares of its common stock.
-In connection with the registered direct offering and concurrent private placement, the Company received gross proceeds of \$5,000,009.
+In April 2020, we entered into a securities purchase agreement (the "April Purchase Agreement") with certain investors (the "April Purchasers").
+Pursuant to the terms of the April Purchase Agreement, we sold to the Purchasers an aggregate of 2,162,166 shares of our common stock at a purchase price equal to \$2.3125 per share.
+In a concurrent private placement, we issued to the April Purchasers warrants to purchase an aggregate of 1,081,083 shares of our common stock.
+In connection with the registered direct offering and concurrent private placement, we received gross proceeds of \$5.0 million.
 Each warrant is exercisable for one share of common stock and features an exercise price equal to \$2.2500 per share.
 The warrants are exercisable immediately upon issuance and will expire five and one-half years from the issuance date.

 In December 2019, we received preliminary approval from the New Jersey Economic Development Authority ("NJEDA") to participate in the Technology Business Tax Certificate Transfer Program (the "Program").
 The Program permits qualified companies to sell a percentage of their New Jersey net operating losses ("NJ NOLs") to unrelated profitable corporations.
-On April 21, 2020, the Company received final approval from NJEDA, and it subsequently sold a portion of its NJ NOLs to a qualifying and approved buyer pursuant to the Program for net proceeds of \$10.9 million.
+On April 21, 2020, we received final approval from NJEDA, and it subsequently sold a portion of its NJ NOLs to a qualifying and approved buyer pursuant to the Program for net proceeds of \$10.9 million.